Menu

 Tereschenko - Blue - 42.92 ct

-The Tereschenko is a blue, 42.92 carat, pear-shaped diamond.
-Like other fancy blues, the Tereschenko belongs to the rare group of Type IIb diamonds.
-It is not known where it was found: theoretically, it may have come from either the Kollur alluvial deposits in India or from the Premier Mine in South Africa.
+The diamonds exact origin is not 100% confirmed.
+Theoretically, it may have come from either the Kollur alluvial deposits in India or from the Premier Mine in South Africa.
 However, by 1913 the Premier Mine had been in existence for barely ten years and since there is no report of it having yielded such a rare and unusual gem, it must be assumed that the diamond is of Indian origin.
+Like many other gems the step by step journey of the stones remains a mystery.

-Its original owners were the Tereschenkos, a family of sugar magnates in pre-communist Russia.
-In 1915, Mikhail Tereschenko instructed Cartier to mount the gem as the centerpiece of a necklace containing a variety of fancy colored diamonds.
+By the early 20th century, the unique blue diamond was in the possession of the Tereshchenko family, wealthy Ukrainian industrialists.
+In 1915, Mikhail Tereschenko commissioned Cartier to mount the gem as the centerpiece of a necklace containing a variety of fancy colored diamonds.